To enable tracking of your props, you create basic objects in Evoke.

 - Click Start Set Origin.

-The button displays Set Origin and is unavailable until Evoke has enough data to set the origin, when the button is enabled.
+The button displays Collecting Frames until Evoke has enough data to set the origin, when the button displays Complete Set Origin.

-If issues are detected, Evoke displays a message in the Set Origin button's tooltip to help you solve the problem.
+If issues are detected, Evoke displays a message to help you solve the problem.
 For more information, see About collecting frames.

 The system scale is adjusted to provide improved calibration stability and consistency.